jgnewman/maplescript/README.md

 ## What are some of MapleScript's distinguishing features?

 1. You get polymorphic functions with pattern matching and argument destructuring!
-2. There is a native syntax for building DOM nodes, similar to JSX but baked right in!
-3. The syntax is clear and intuitive, and makes heavy use of ES6 Symbols.
+2. The syntax is clear and intuitive (you'll pick it up quick!), and makes heavy use of ES6 Symbols.
+3. There is a built-in event bus and it's used to power error handling, allowing you to decouple your tries from your catches.

+Oh, and one other thing: there is a **VIRTUAL DOM AND NATIVE HTML-LIKE SYNTAX _BUILT IN_ TO THE LANGUAGE**.

+That means you can do things like build your very own reactive, component-based JS framework with just a couple of functions.
+And with all of this, the entire language comes in at only around 24k minified.
+That's 1/4 the size of jQuery 3 or Vue 2, and just over 1/5 the size of React 16 (with react-dom) — the point being that you won't need these big heavy frameworks anymore.
+Which is good.
+Because it's time for the rise of functionalism!

 ## Can I see some examples?